midas-network/COVID-19/README.md

 ### Introduction
-This repository serves as central platform to share resources relevant for modeling of the COVID-19 outbreak.
+This repository serves as a central platform to share resources relevant for modeling of the COVID-19 outbreak.
 The [MIDAS Coordination Center (MCC)](https://midasnetwork.us/mcc/) has created and will maintain it in collaboration with the broader modeling community.
 Community members are encouraged to contribute resources to the repository and thus support the overall COVID-19 research effort.
 See [Information for Contributors](https://github.com/midas-network/COVID-19/wiki/Information-for-Contributors) for guidance on how to contribute material.
 Contact questions@midasnetwork.us for any questions or ideas for improvements, or to send/request any material to be included.

 ### MIDAS 2019 Novel Coronavirus Mailing List
 The MIDAS Coordination Center maintains a dedicated mailing list for updates and news about COVID-19 modeling research.
 To join the mailing list, please email questions@midasnetwork.us.